thiagopac/github-unfollow-all-js/README.md

 To run the script, use the following command in the terminal, replacing `<YOUR-TOKEN>` with the Personal Access Token you generated and `user1 user2 user3` with the GitHub usernames you want to keep following (your whitelist):

     node src/unfollow.js <YOUR-TOKEN> user1 user2 user3
+    or simply use the start script (npm start <YOUR-TOKEN> user1 user2 user3)

 The script will unfollow users who do not follow you back, except for the ones listed in the whitelist.